 The quality of the interior especially stands out as being good in your line of sight, but expect the new Volkswagen Polo to move on the game in that regard.

-Our owners' reviews don't show any prevailing problems with this generation of Fiesta's reliability either - just one disgruntled owner who appears to have had a number of issues.
+Our owners' reviews don't show any prevailing problems with the previous generation of Fiesta's reliability either - with just one disgruntled owner who appeared to have had a number of issues.
 This could easily be an isolated incident.